dhelms1/HugoPortfolio/content/post/2021-06-14-gpuscraping/index.md

 I would then read in the previously saved raw data, create a new data frame that matched the current layout of the raw data, and then would row bind the two data frames together into a new raw data set.
 This would be saved, and the process would be repeated for each page (since they were spaced out).
 At the end of the process, I ended with 356 total observations with 18 features.
 However, this data was not at all ready to be used for Exploration or Modeling, and that brings us to the cleaning script.

-# RegExp :heart: Data Cleaning: A True Love Story
+# Data Cleaning :heart: RegExp
-Okay so maybe a little dramatic, but there was a good amount of regular expression's used to clean the data.
+Okay so maybe not, but there was a good amount of regular expression's used to clean the data.
 I guess it could be seen as a good thing, but everything read in from the scraping script was put into the data frame as a character.
 Lot's of which held the numeric values somewhere in a string, such as:

 > "1241 MHz (OC Mode)1190 MHz (Gaming Mode)1127 MHz (Silent Mode)"

 All I wanted was the core clock speed, but this is what I got instead.
 And yes I thought maybe split it and index, but of course Newegg likes to change the order in which they list the modes so I couldn't do that.
 But that's besides the current point.
 I had all the data ready and it's time to get it in the correct format and create any new features that would be necessary.
 My goal is to maintain around 300 observations (hence why I scraped a little extra) after cleaning up the data.
+Just for ease of reading and my own sanity, I'll split up the cleaning based on the scripts above.

 ## GPU Spec Cleaning
-Just for easy of reading and my own sanity, I'll split up the cleaning based on the scripts above.
-Luckily for me, a few features of this data could be left as characters and didn't need much cleaning (*Brand*, *Model*, *GPU Series*, *GPU*, *Memory Interface*, & *Memory Type*).
+Luckily, a few features of this data could be left as characters and didn't need much cleaning (*Brand*, *Model*, *GPU Series*, *GPU*, *Memory Interface*, & *Memory Type*).

 #### Chipset Manufacturer
 ``` r
 raw.data <- raw.data %>%  filter(Chipset.Manufacturer == "AMD" | Chipset.Manufacturer == "ATI" |
                                  Chipset.Manufacturer == "NVIDIA" | is.na(Chipset.Manufacturer))
 ```
-*To be filled in...*
+Not much cleaning had to be done here, there was only observation that had gotten messed up during scraping that didn't have the correct Chipset Manufacturer.
+After doing this, we dropped from 356 to 355 observations.

 #### Clock Speeds